Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: First Coupling via Diophantine Approximation

-According to Lemma \ref{lemma:dioph_approx} either $N \le 24 \eta X$, where $N$ denotes the number of distinct integer pairs $(x,y)$ corresponding to any $\alpha \in \calG$, or all pairs $(x,y)$ have the same ratio $y \msl x$, independent of $\alpha$, which gives the desired conclusion.
-We show that the former case is impossible, provided $C_d \gg 1$ is chosen sufficiently large: In this case, we have the upper bound
+According to Lemma \ref{lemma:dioph_approx} either $N \le 24 \eta X$, where $N$ denotes the number of distinct integer pairs $(x,y)$ corresponding to any $\alpha \in \calG$, or all pairs $(x,y)$ have the same ratio $y / x$, independent of $\alpha$, which gives the desired conclusion.
+We show that the former case is impossible, provided $C_d \gg 1$ is chosen sufficiently large: In the former case case, we have

 and, furthermore, the values of $x_d,y_d$ are determined by the divisors of $x$ and $y$.
 Since there are $\ll P^\rho$ divisors (for any fixed $\rho >0$) and $x_d \neq 0$, we find

 Now we may use the lower bound \eqref{eq:BirDav:Lemma12:Count:N_j} from Corollary \ref{lemma:BirDav:Lemma12} together with the upper bound \eqref{eq:proof:BirDav:Lemma15:eq1} to get